Prerana Thakurdesai

 Community Building

 Prerana's work circles around issues of social justice, identity, women and end-of-life stories.
 Prerana thrives in diverse spaces that create opportunities to learn and grow collectively.
-She is passionate about community building.
-She is the founding member of the Bitchitra Collective: Indian Women/Non-binary Artists in Documentary, and served as the executive director of KALAKARS - a South Asian artist driven collective that aims to strengthen the presence of South Asian Americans in American film and television industries.
+She is the co-founder and board of director of the Bitchitra Collective: Indian Women/Non-binary Artists in Documentary, and served as the executive director of KALAKARS - a South Asian artist driven collective that aims to strengthen the presence of South Asian Americans in American film and television industries.
 She has also served as the president of the South Asian Journalists Association (SAJA).

 Gallery